We independently evaluate all recommended products and services. If you click on links we provide, we may receive compensation. Learn more.

 You can also add other grocery items like responsibly sourced meat, seafood, dairy, snacks, and grains.
 You can even subscribe to those items to ensure you get several servings of them each week.
-Not all of the produce items are imperfect, but some might be too close to their expiration date for a supermarket to take; be aware that you may have to eat these fruits and veggies soon after receiving them.
+Not all of the produce items are imperfect, but some might be too close to their expiration date for a supermarket to take.
+Be aware that you may have to eat these fruits and veggies soon after receiving them.

-A regular 11- to 13-pound box of conventional produce is around $16, and delivery costs range from $5-$6.
+A small box of conventional produce costs around $30, and delivery costs an additional $5.99.

 Farmbox Direct makes it easy to order produce to your door and feel good about it.
 Launched in 2014 by Ashley Tyrner, a single mom working in New York City’s fashion industry who wanted an easier way to get fresh produce, the company now delivers across the country.
-As a sustainable investment, it donates a pound of food to a New York City food bank for every two boxes sold.

 Click the menu button for each option to see what, and how much, is in the box.
 You can pay a little more for the only-organic box or opt for the cheaper, conventionally grown option.
-The only-organic boxes cost about $48 for a small, $58 for a medium, and $69 for a large.
+The only-organic boxes cost about $56 for a small, $67 for a medium, and $79 for a large.

 The company also sells boxes of green, orange, or red produce for juicing.
-Each of these costs around $58 and contains enough ingredients for several cups of juice.
+Each of these costs around $67 and contains enough ingredients for several cups of juice.

 You can customize a box each week with up to five substitutions, either via the website or the mobile app.
 The produce comes with recipe cards to spark your creativity in the kitchen.